scientific-python/cookie/docs/pages/guides/nox.md

 virtual environments.
 It is also highly reproducible, creating and destroying the temporary environment each time.

-You _should_ use nox to make it easy and simple for new contributors to run things.
+{% include rr.html id="PY007" %} You _should_ use nox to make it easy and simple
+for new contributors to run things.
 You _should_ use nox to make specialized developer tasks easy.
 You _should_ use nox to avoid making single-use virtual environments for docs and other rarely run tasks.

 Nox doesn't handle binary builds very well, so for compiled projects, it might be best left to just specialized tasks.